Top 10 Emmental Cheese Substitutes for Your Recipes – Out of Stock? Try These!

 Features

-• Flavor: Mild, slightly nutty
+• Flavor: Mild, slightly nutty, subtly tangy

 • Texture: Semi-hard, smooth